bersling/tsmean-amp/app/pages/articles/css/simple-css-grid-system.md

 # Summary
 It is really easy with CSS Grid to create your own minimalistic grid system!
 No need at all for a library!
 If you'd still prefer something with some more features, you can go for the actual [`tb-grid`](https://github.com/taskbase/tb-grid) library.

-Also, don't forget to spread the word!
-Sharing this link or the link to `tb-grid` with your friends and colleagues could make the world a better place. :)